We use affiliate links. If you purchase something using one of these links, we may receive compensation or commission.

 Salmon Cakes are an easy way to spice up your weeknight salmon meal and very similar to crab cakes!
 If you like crab cakes, you’ll love these crispy little patties.

 I actually hated making these for a while.
 Growing up, these were made with canned salmon.
-My mother was always able to mask the metallic-y flavor that came with canned salmon.
+My mom was always able to mask the metallic-y flavor that came from using canned salmon.
 When I would cook them though, I could not get that icky taste out.
-One day my mom said, “You know you can just use cooked salmon too?”
+One day my mom said, “You know you can just use fresh salmon too?”
 My mind was blown.

-You want to coat a pan with oil and have the salmon cakes partially submerged, about a little less than half way.
+You want to coat a heavy bottom pan with ghee and have the salmon cakes partially submerged, about a little less than half way.
 If you put more oil than that, they will fall a part and become a soggy oily mess.